 - You must be a Miami-Dade resident

-- You are unable to pay your full rent as a result of a COVID-19 caused financial hardship
+- You are unable to pay your full rent during or as a result of a COVID-19 caused financial hardship

 - Your current household income must not exceed 80 percent of annual Area Median Income (AMI) for Miami-Dade County

 - One person in household: maximum AMI is $50,650